ADD CONDITION

 Patient Counseling

 Healthcare providers should advise patients to keep the medication out of reach of children to prevent accidental ingestion.
-It is important to emphasize that if the medication is swallowed, patients should seek medical help or contact a Poison Control Center immediately.
-This guidance is crucial for ensuring the safety and well-being of patients and their families.
+It is crucial to emphasize the importance of seeking immediate medical assistance or contacting a Poison Control Center at 1-800-222-1222 if the medication is swallowed.
+This information is vital for ensuring patient safety and prompt action in case of an emergency.

 Storage and Handling

-The product is supplied in various package configurations, with specific NDC numbers available upon request.
+The product is supplied in various package configurations, with specific NDC numbers available for identification.
 It is essential to store the product at room temperature, maintaining a range of 68° to 77°F (20° to 25°C).
 Proper storage conditions are crucial to ensure the integrity and efficacy of the product.

 Additional Clinical Information